CTZxVULKAN/dots/nvim/README.md

 ```
 ./install.sh
 ```
-> Execute the install script and everything should be installed fine.
+> Execute the install script and everything should be installed fine by following the onscreen instructions.